Admit it, you are nervous.

-Your partner said yes, the wedding day is planned, and now you must keep the first of your promises to the future Mr. /Mrs. Smith… premarital counseling.
+Your partner said yes, the wedding day is planned, and now you must keep the first of your promises to the future Mr. /Mrs. Smith – premarital counseling.

+Your mind is deluged with a volley of questions.
 What will the counselor ask?
 Will I be embarrassed?
 Will my beloved be so disgusted by my skeletons that she will run from me?
 Fear not, friend.

-What exactly is pre marriage counseling?
+What exactly is pre-marriage counseling?

-Pre marriage counseling is designed to help couples move beyond the butterflies and warm fuzzies of romance so that they may engage in robust dialogue about the impending marriage and the stressors that may come into play once the honeymoon is over.
+Pre-marriage counseling is designed to help couples move beyond the butterflies and warm fuzzies of romance so that they may engage in robust dialogue about the impending marriage and the stressors that may come into play once the honeymoon is over.

 Through the use of genograms that partners submit before or during counseling, couples understand different factors and roles that have played a significant role (in the life of their partners) and how it can impact the impending marriage.

-Ok, but what counseling questions will I be asked?
+What counseling questions will I be asked?

-Premarital questioning runs the gambit of topics depending on the couple’s background, the counselor’s interest, and the potential need to look at a couple of areas in intricate detail.
+Pre-marriage counseling questions run the gambit of topics depending on the couple’s background, the counselor’s interest, and the potential need to look at a couple of areas in intricate detail.

-Examples of pre-marriage counseling questions include:
+Examples of pre-marriage counseling questions